Indus Valley Desert

-The Indus Valley Desert is an almost uninhabited desert ecoregion of northern Pakistan.
+The Indus Valley Desert is an almost uninhabited desert ecoregion of central Pakistan.

 Location and description

 The Indus Valley desert covers an area of 19,501 km2 in northwestern Punjab Province between the Chenab and Indus rivers.
 The Indus Valley Desert is drier and less hospitable than the northwestern thorn scrub forests that surround it with temperatures ranging from freezing in winter to extremely hot (more than 45 °C) in summer with only 400–600 mm of rainfall per year.